Jetsunma Ahkon Lhamo: Meeting her root guru

-In 1984, Zeoli's students met a Tibetan man named Kunzang, Penor Rinpoche's main lay attendant, who was selling rugs to support Namdroling Monastery.
-The students sponsored seventy Namdroling monks.
-A few months later, on his first visit to the US Penor Rinpoche visited her center and stayed with the Burroughs.
-During that week, he interviewed Ahkon Lhamo's students, as well as Ahkon Lhamo herself, about what was being taught and what they were practicing.
-The students asked him what their missions were to help the world.
+In 1984, on his first visit to the US, Penor Rinpoche visited Zeoli's center, staying with the Zeoli family.
 He announced that Zeoli had been teaching Mahayana Buddhism without any formal instruction and attributed it to practice accomplished in previous lifetimes.
 Penor Rinpoche then gave Ahkon Lhamo's students the traditional refuge and bodhisattva vows, which constitute formal entry into Hinayana and Mahayana Buddhism, respectively.

-Thereafter Zeoli continued the channeled teachings, but they took on a more Buddhist flavor.
-The center hosted Khenpo Palden Sherab and Khenpo Tsewang Dongyal, Gyaltrul Rinpoche, and Chagdud Tulku as she and her students began traditional Buddhist preliminary practice, ngöndro.
+Thereafter Zeoli hosted Khenpo Palden Sherab and Khenpo Tsewang Dongyal, Gyaltrul Rinpoche, and Chagdud Tulku as she and her students began traditional Buddhist preliminary practice, ngöndro.
 Beset by health problems, she made a trip in 1986 to Ashland, Oregon to visit Gyatrul Rinpoche, one of Penor Rinpoche's other hosts on his American tour the previous year.
 She formed a strong and immediate connection with Gyatrul Rinpoche, the incarnation of Palyul Monastery's founder, Rigdzin Kunzang Sherab (1636-1699).
-Gyatrul Rinpoche echoed the sentiment that the practices and teachings that Zeoli was giving were Buddhist and due to past lifetimes of practice, and encouraged her to visit Penor Rinpoche in India to investigate the matter further.
+Gyatrul Rinpoche echoed the sentiment that the practices and teachings that Zeoli was giving were Buddhist and due to past lifetimes of practice, and at his encouragement, she visited Penor Rinpoche in India to receive teachings and according to Jigme Phuntso, accomplished the Dharma.

 Transmissions

 At the age of 37, Ahkon Lhamo began the sequence of Buddhist practices that most tulkus begin very young.
-She was given the Nam Cho Ngöndro by Gyaltrul Rinpoche in 1986, accumulating prostrations alongside her students.
-A year later, she was given the Three Roots from Penor Rinpoche at Namdroling monastery in India.
+She was given the Nam Cho Ngöndro by Gyatrul Rinpoche in 1986, accumulating prostrations alongside her students.
+A year later, when she traveled to India, she received more teachings and the Three Roots from Penor Rinpoche at Namdroling monastery.

-She received the Rinchen Terzod from Penor Rinpoche, Nam Cho Tsa Lung from Gyaltrul Rinpoche, Nyingthik Yabshi and Ratna Lingpa from Yangthang Rinpoche, Jigmed Phuntsok's Gurkukma Vajrakilaya and other terma, the Yeshe Lama from Orgyen Kusum Lingpa, and the Nam Cho cycle of empowerments from Penor Rinpoche, which were hosted at Kunzang Palyul Choling from 1988 through 1996.
-She traveled to receive the Kama transmission at Tashi Choling in Ashland, Oregon, in 1988, and the Nam Cho a second time from Karma Kuchen in McDonough, New York, in 2018.
+Then she received the Rinchen Terzod from Penor Rinpoche, Nam Cho Tsa Lung from Gyatrul Rinpoche, Nyingthik Yabshi and Ratna Lingpa from Yangthang Rinpoche, Jigme Phuntsok's Gurkukma Vajrakilaya and other terma, the Yeshe Lama from Orgyen Kusum Lingpa, and the Nam Cho cycle of empowerments from Penor Rinpoche, which were hosted at Kunzang Palyul Choling from 1988 through 1996.
+She traveled to receive the Kama transmission at Tashi Chöling in Ashland, Oregon, in 1988, and the Nam Cho a second time from Karma Kuchen in McDonough, New York, in 2018.

 Buddhist temple

 In 1985, her center formed a corporation and purchased an antebellum-style mansion in Poolesville, Maryland where her temple was established, which Penor Rinpoche named Kunzang Palyul Choling.
-They also purchased numerous large crystals weighing hundreds of pounds and held a three-day retreat to instate the 24-hour prayer vigil at the new location.
+There she held a three-day retreat to instate the 24-hour prayer vigil at the new location.